Flemish people: United Kingdom

 Prior to the 1600s, there were several substantial waves of Flemish migration to the United Kingdom.
-Today, numerous towns in England and Wales boast large or majority populations with Flemish ancestry as a result.
 The first wave fled to England in the early 12th century, escaping damages from a storm across the coast of Flanders, where they were largely resettled in Pembrokeshire by Henry I. They changed the culture and accent in south Pembrokeshire to such an extent, that it led to the area receiving the name Little England beyond Wales.
 Haverfordwest and Tenby consequently grew as important settlements for the Flemish settlers.

 In the 14th century, encouraged by King Edward III and perhaps in part due to his marriage to Philippa of Hainault, another wave of migration to England occurred when skilled cloth weavers from Flanders were granted permission to settle there and contribute to the then booming cloth and woollen industries.
 These migrants particularly settled in the growing Lancashire and Yorkshire textile towns of Manchester, Bolton, Blackburn, Liversedge, Bury, Halifax and Wakefield.

 Demand for Flemish weavers in England occurred again in both the 15th and 16th centuries, but this time particularly focused on towns close to the coastline of East Anglia and South East England.
 Many from this generation of weavers went to Colchester, Sandwich and Braintree.
-In 1582, it was estimated that there could have been around 1600 Flemish in Sandwich, today almost half of its total population.
+In 1582, it was estimated that there could have been around 1,600 Flemish in Sandwich, today almost half of its total population.
 London, Norwich and North Walsham, however, were the most popular destinations, and the nickname for Norwich City F.C. fans, Canaries, is derived from the fact that many of the Norfolk weavers kept pet canaries.
 The town of Whitefield, near Bury, also claims to owe its name to Flemish cloth weavers that settled in the area during this era, who would lay their cloths out in the sun to bleach them.

 These waves of settlement are also evidenced by the common surnames Fleming, Flemings, Flemming and Flemmings.